 Cooking liver on a carnivore diet is easy and enjoyable.
 Carnivore meal prep can be bare-bones practical and still have a little flair.

-It’s usually an eye-opening experience to realize that organ meats could be the most prized parts of the animal.
+It’s usually an eye-opening experience to realize that the benefits of organ meats extend to more than just health.

 Making carnivore approved recipes takes a little creativity and ingenuity.
 I know that first hand after writing The Carnivore Cookbook: Zero Carb Recipes for People who Really Love Animals!